WhatsHalal/jobs/README.md

 Some of you might be co-located in one of our offices in these satellite cities.

 Our remuneration package are industry standard and should compare reasonably to the Top 20% in your country.
+We are looking for talent mostly in Malaysia, Singapore and Jogja but open to anywhere else in the world if you are really keen.

 If you think this is a fit for you, read on!